-Three acts and a surprise – the story of Alexandra Palace theatre's return from the brink
+Three acts and a surprise – we uncover the story of Alexandra Palace theatre's return from the brink

 There’s one version of Alexandra Palace’s history that you’re likely to read in tourist books, which spin its story into a sequence of unlikely triumphs.
 After all, it was here that actors were shot out of cannons to amuse thousands-strong Victorian crowds, and where the BBC broadcast its first nightly television.